MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[EnrolledDeviceCount <Int32?>]`: Total enrolled device count.
 Does not include PC devices managed via Intune PC Agent
     - `[MdmEnrolledCount <Int32?>]`: The number of devices enrolled in MDM
   - `[ManagedDevices <IMicrosoftGraphManagedDevice1[]>]`: The list of managed devices.
-  - `[MobileThreatDefenseConnectors <IMicrosoftGraphMobileThreatDefenseConnector1[]>]`: The list of Mobile threat Defense connectors configured by the tenant.
+  - `[MobileThreatDefenseConnectors <IMicrosoftGraphMobileThreatDefenseConnector[]>]`: The list of Mobile threat Defense connectors configured by the tenant.
     - `[Id <String>]`: Read-only.
     - `[AndroidDeviceBlockedOnMissingPartnerData <Boolean?>]`: For Android, set whether Intune must receive data from the data sync partner prior to marking a device compliant
     - `[AndroidEnabled <Boolean?>]`: For Android, set whether data from the data sync partner should be used during compliance evaluations